onap/ccsdk-oran/docs/architecture/architecture.rst

 Developer Guide
 ***************

-Technical information about the ORAN components (dependencies, configuration, running & testing) could be found in :ref:`developer_guide`.
+Technical information about the O-RAN components (dependencies, configuration, running & testing) can be found in :ref:`developer_guide`.